magnesj/ResInsight/docs/Completions.md

 ![]({{ site.baseurl }}/images/Fishbones_PropEdit_MSW.png)

 For the Fishbone group the following parameters can be set for Multi Segment Wells
-- **Liner Inner Diameter** -- The liner inner diameter for the fishbones.
+- **Liner Inner  eter** -- The liner inner diameter for the fishbones.
 - **Roughness Factor** -- The roughness factor used in export of main bore segments.
 - **Pressure Drop** -- can be either *Hydrostatic*, *Hydrostatic + Friction* or *Hydrostatic + Friction + Acceleration*.
 - **Length and Depth** can be *Incremental* or *Absolute*.
 Used in WELSEGS export - when specifyig the lenght and depth change for each segment, these will be incremental (length / depth of given segment) or abosolute (the length down the tube or depth of the last nodal point).